 Quinn, naturally became this to Barney/Robin shippers and Barney/Nora supporters.

-Even Lily became this for many viewers at the end of season 1 when she broke up with Marshall so that she could "discover herself" by going to art school in San Francisco.
-Although most of the people who hated her for that incident seem to have forgiven her since then.
+Lily became this for some viewers at the end of season 1 when she broke up with Marshall so that she could "discover herself" by going to art school in San Francisco.
+It should be noted that there are fans who consider Lily a Scrappy, but cite other incidents from later in the series, the most common offenders being the Front Porch Test & nearly walking out on her marriage whilst Marshall was struggling with the death of his father.

 Jeanette.
 In-Universe, she is utterly despised by everyone in the gang except Ted.

 Shipping Bed Death: In season 5, Barney and Robin.
-It was clear that writers didn't know what to do with them as a couple, leading to "The Rough Patch."
+After a season and a half of Ship Teases, it was clear that writers didn't know what to do with them as a couple, leading to "The Rough Patch."
 However, when they get back together in season 8, the writers seemed to have figured out how to portray their relationship in a much better manner, keeping their identities intact while still making it seem like they match.

 Ships That Pass In The Night: The fandom frequently paired Carl with Wendy, despite zero canon evidence of them being interested in each other.
 And that she ends up marrying some other guy.